 Faculty / Teacher Contact

-To contact individual teachers or instructors, parents are encouraged to utilize the Parent RenWeb Portal .
-The RenWeb Parent Portal can be used as a tool to monitor and provide you with the latest information about your student.
-RenWeb training opportunities for parents will be held a couple of times a year at the ISA campus.
-Check the school calendar for training dates and times.
+To contact individual teachers or instructors, parents are encouraged to utilize their Parent RenWeb Portal.
+This Portal is a tool to monitor and provide parents with the latest information about their student.

-ISA Admissions and Accreditation Manager > Ilse Chaigneau
+ISA Admissions and Accreditation Manager > Mrs. Ilse Chaigneau

-ISA After School Enrichment and Care Programs Manager > Genna Myhre
+ISA After School Enrichment and Care Programs Manager > Mrs. Genna Myhre

 Mrs. Genna Myhre is responsible for the after school enrichment and care programs and staff at the ISA.
 Email contact: firstname.lastname@example.org

-Mrs. Pearson manages day to day business operations at the ISA that include facilities management, budgeting, information and communications technology, purchasing, contractor and project management.
+Mr. Fagner manages day to day business operations at the ISA that include facilities management, information and communications technology, contractor and project management.
 Email contact: email@example.com

-Mrs. Camp coordinates the administrative and planning functions for school academic operations.
-Email contact: email@example.com
+Mrs. Julie Camp coordinates the administrative and planning functions for school academic operations.
+Email contact: firstname.lastname@example.org

 ISA Board Of Directors